Kim Jong-pil: Political career

-In January 1990, Kim Jong-pil led the merger of his party with the ruling DJP and opposition party, Kim Young-sam’s Reunification Democratic Party (RDP) to create the Democratic Liberal Party (DLP).
+In January 1990, Kim Jong-pil led the merger of his party with the ruling DJP and opposition party, Kim Young-sam's Reunification Democratic Party (RDP) to create the Democratic Liberal Party (DLP).
 Jong-pil became the Executive Chairman of the newly formed DLP and Kim Young-sam became the party's presidential nominee in the 1992 South Korea presidential elections, which he won.

-The outline of Kim Jong-pil's positions hardly described the skill of the politician in navigating the complexities of South Korean politics.
+The outline of Kim Jong-pil's positions hardly describes the skills of the politician in navigating the complexities of South Korean politics.
 Scholars note that he mastered the art of political coalitions.
 This is demonstrated in the way he was able to reemerge politically stronger after suffering various political setbacks.
-For instance, by October 1997, Kim Jong-pil's popularity had fluctuated, hovering between 2.9 percent and 4.6 percent, which was attributed to his reputation as being an integral member of the authoritarian rule of Park Chung-hee. part.
+For instance, by October 1997, Kim Jong-pil's popularity had fluctuated, hovering between 2.9 percent and 4.6 percent, which was attributed to his reputation as being an integral member of the authoritarian rule of Park Chung Hee. part.
 This was further aggravated by the conservative party's image problem, which was identified with old politicians who have ethical flaws.
+Also, it is important to note that his main regional power base, the Chungcheon province, lacks the intense and unwavering loyalty to its political 'leaders' that is often found among those from neighbouring regions such as Chollado or Gyeongsangdo provinces.

 Through clever political maneuvering, however, Kim Jong-pil struck a power-sharing deal with Kim Dae-jung's National Congress for New Politics, known as the DJP Alliance, which allowed him to choose half of the cabinet members of the Kim Dae-Jung administration.
-The deal also included his appointment as prime minister in March 1998 during Kim Dae-jung's presidency (1998-2003) for the second time.
+The deal also included his appointment as prime minister in March 1998 during Kim Dae-jung's presidency (1998–2003) for the second time.

-In 2004, he announced his retirement from politics after his bid for a tenth term in the National Assembly failed and his party, the United Liberal Democrats, was unable to gain a sizable number of seats in the 2004 parliamentary election.
-The party later merged into Grand National Party.
+In 2004, he announced his retirement from politics after his bid for a tenth term in the National Assembly failed and his party, the United Liberal Democrats, was unable to gain a sizable number of seats in the 2004 legislative election.
+The party later merged into the Grand National Party.

 Kim Jong Pil was the last of the "Three Kims," which refers to himself, Kim Young-sam, and Kim Dae-jung, who dominated South Korea's politics for decades.
-Fate had him elude the presidency on several occasions, earning him the title "the perennial no. 2 man."
+Fate saw the presidency barely elude him on several occasions, earning him the title "the perennial no. 2 man."
+It is important to note Chungcheong province, JP's main regional power base, lacks the intense and unwavering loyalty to its political leaders that is often found among those from neighboring regions, such as Jeolla Province and Gyeongsang Provinces.